Bicycles on Kilimanjaro!

-The park authorities of Kilimanjaro, KINAPA, are hoping to promote cycling trips up Kilimanjaro.
-The news came to light in an interview I did with the boss of KINAPA, Betty Lobooiki, for the next edition of our guidebook.
+The park authorities of Kilimanjaro, KINAPA, are hoping to promote cycling on Kilimanjaro.
+The news came to light in an interview I did with the boss of KINAPA, Betty Lobooiki, for the next edition of our guide book.

-Pedalling to the top of Africa’s Highest Mountain is not without precedent.
-There has, in the past, been the occasional cyclist who had been granted permission to pedal up to the peak, most notably the TV presenter Nicholas Crane and his cousin Richard who took their bikes to Uhuru in the early 1980s (and are believed to have been the first to do so).
-But since the millennium, as the mountain became ever busier, so cycling has largely been forbidden.
+Cycling on Kilimanjaro is not without precedent.
+The occasional cyclist has, in the past, secured permission to pedal up to the peak.
+Most notable, perhaps, was the TV presenter Nicholas Crane and his cousin Richard who took their bikes to Uhuru in the early 1980s.
+(They are believed to be the first to do so.)

 Unlike the majority of trekkers, cyclists actually tackle the summit in the daytime.
-That final push, which begins on the morning of day 6, involves a return to Hans Meyer Caves to fetch the bikes and carry them up to Gillman’s Point.
-Even from Gillman’s there’s very little actual cycling to be had, the path, for the most part, being too narrow, and it is only on the final push from Stella to Uhuru Peak that cyclists can actually jump back on the saddle.
+That final push begins on the morning of day 6.
+It involves a return to Hans Meyer Caves to fetch the bikes and carry them up to Gillman’s Point.
+Even from Gillman’s there’s very little actual cycling to be had.
+The path, for the most part, is too narrow.
+So it is only on the final push from Stella to Uhuru that cyclists get back on the saddle.

-After the summit, cyclists return down to Kibo Huts and from there indulge in one of the longest downhill rides anywhere, a 30km plummet from Kibo Hurs to Kilema, interrupted only by one last night at Horombo.
+After the summit, cyclists return down to Kibo Huts.
+From there they indulge in one of the longest downhill rides anywhere.
+It’s a 30km plummet from Kibo Hurs to Kilema, interrupted only by one last night at Horombo.